scverse/muon-tutorials/README.md

 ## CITE-seq

 - [This tutorial on 5k PBMC cells](cite-seq/1-CITE-seq-PBMC-5k.ipynb) describes how to process CITE-seq data (including antibody-derived tags counts normalisation) and how to integrate surface protein abundance and gene expression.

+## Spatiotemporal omics

+- [These tutorials](mefisto/) show how smooth factors can be learnt, across time and space, with models such as [MEFISTO](https://biofam.github.io/MOFA2/MEFISTO).

 ## Biomedical applications